Ballia firing: UP police takes custody of BJP leader Dhirendra Singh | Law-Order

 Reoti SHO Praveen Singh took Dhirendra Singh’s custody from the district jail, officials said without elaborating further.
 He was later taken to his house in Durjanpur village, sources said.

+When asked by media about the incident, the BJP leader, who was returning from his village with the police said, "I fired in self-defence and for the security of my family.”
 Chief Judicial Magistrate Ramesh Kushwaha had remanded the BJP leader in police custody to enable the police to recover the murder weapon, a country-made pistol, from the accused and for his custodial interrogation as part of the ongoing probe into the case.
-The court had remanded Dhirendra Singh in police custody for only two days, rejecting the prosecution demand for seven-day custody.
+The court remanded Dhirendra Singh in police custody for only two days, rejecting the prosecution demand for seven-day custody.

 The BJP leader was arrested from Lucknow on Sunday.
 PTI CORR ABN SRY